We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The treatment may cause a mild burning or irritating feeling.
 Afterward, people should use a nit comb to remove any dead or live lice that remain as well as the eggs.

-Both of these treatments only kill live head lice, not the unhatched eggs, so people may need to apply a second dose of treatment 9 to 10 days after the initial one.
+Both of these treatments only kill live head lice, not the unhatched eggs, so people may need to apply a second dose of treatment

 If OTC solutions are not effective, people can see their doctor.
 They may need to use prescription medicine that contains: